Ping-pong diplomacy: Chinese team visits the United States

 During their April 1971 visit, the American team invited the Chinese team to visit the United States.
 In early 1972, Zhou told White House press secretary Ron Ziegler (who was in China preparing for President Richard Nixon's visit) that the Chinese team could visit that spring.
-In February 1972, Nixon visited the People's Republic, the first time in history that an American president had traveled to the Chinese mainland.
+In February 1972, Nixon visited the People's Republic, the first time in history that an American president had traveled to mainland China.

 The Chinese team came to the United States on April 12, 1972.
 They were the first group of official Chinese visitors to the United States since 1949.
 The Chinese team toured cities in Michigan, Williamsburg, Washington D.C., Memphis, and Los Angeles.
 During these visits, the team played ping-pong with students at schools and colleges.
 The Chinese believed an alliance with the United States would mitigate any threat from Soviet Union; Nixon sought to increase the divide between China and the Soviet Union.
 Nixon met the team on April 18, telling them that "the big winner, because of this people-to-people contact you are initiating between our two peoples, will be friendship between the people of the United States and the people of the People's Republic of China."

 The meeting with Nixon had nearly been canceled following the United States bombing of Hanoi and Haiphong on April 16.
 Although Zhou sought to cancel the meeting between the team and Nixon, Mao concluded that the visit was unofficial and to cancel the meeting would be undiplomatic given that the previous year the American team had met with Chinese leaders.